mdennis281/WeatherLite-PWA/README.md

   * clientAssets.py | stores all the assets loaded in by the client (open the file for more info)
   * libraries
     - init.py | loads in all the necessary external libraries
-    - APIKeys.py | holds all the sensitive info needed to create connections to external services
     - general.py | has functions for things like image manipulation and IP2coordinate conversions
     - googleMaps.py | all the API calls to GCP
     - weather.py | all the API calls to NOAA and OWM